 Isle of Wight holiday cottage must dos!

-Visit Isle of Wight to see what else is on offer including IOW Steam Railway (trains next operating on 2 Dec), Brading Roman Villa (open daily except 22-26 Dec), Ventnor Botanic Garden (open all year), Shanklin Chine (closed until 22 Mar), theme parks for the children (Robin Hill re-opens 10 Feb, Blackgang Chine (closed for winter) and The Needles Landmark Attraction (open all year with exception of some family attractions), Isle of Wight Zoo (special winter rates), Amazon World (open all year except 25 Dec), Arreton Barns craft village, fishing trips, plus much much more.
+Visit Isle of Wight to see what else is on offer including We’re Going on a Bear Hunt, IOW Steam Railway (trains next operating 18 Mar), Brading Roman Villa (open daily), Ventnor Botanic Garden (open daily), Quarr Abbey (open daily), Shanklin Chine (opens 22 Mar), Fort Victoria, theme parks for the children (Robin Hill open again 17 Mar), Blackgang Chine (opens 17 Mar) and The Needles Landmark Attraction (open all year with exception of some family attractions in winter), Isle of Wight Zoo (open daily, special winter rates), Amazon World (open daily), Monkey Haven (open daily), Arreton Barns craft village (open daily), Shanklin Chine (open 22 Mar), fishing trips, plus much much more.

 Isle of Wight Festival 21-24 June – headline acts Depeche Mode, The Killers, Liam Gallagher, Kasabian

-English Heritage – Osborne House (open Wed, Thu, Sat, Sun until 23 Dec), Carisbrooke Castle (open winter weekends), Yarmouth Castle (closed until 30 Mar 2018), Appuldurcombe House (closed until 1 Apr), St Catherine’s Oratory (open access all year).
+English Heritage – Osborne House (open weekends until 11 Feb), Carisbrooke Castle (open winter weekends), Yarmouth Castle (open 31 Mar), Appuldurcombe House (open 1 Apr), St Catherine’s Oratory (open access all year).

 For more information on the island, places to visit and the latest events for our Isle of Wight holiday cottage guests we recommend: